COMCIFS/comcifs.github.io/looping_proposal.md

 written according to the expansion dictionaries must set _audit.schema appropriately, and change the 'Set' designation of any categories that can now be written with multiple loop packets.

+(vi) In the current draft cif_core dictionary, datanames for describing the unit cell are split between the `cell_angle`, `cell_length`, `cell_reciprocal_*` etc.  categories.
+These categories are all single row (i.e. 'Set') categories and would vary together, that is, it is unlikely that one of these categories would have multiple rows while the others contained only a single row.
+The reason for separating these datanames into separate categories therefore appears to be to allow the dREL expressions to become more
+compact: for example, cell volume can be written as `v.a * ( v.b ^
+v.c)` instead of the lengthier `c.vector_a * (c.vector_b ^
+c.vector_c)`.
+Under the current proposal, we would need to create a child key for every single `cell_` category, even though all datanames could instead be contained in a single category and only a single key created.
+Note also that the DDL2 datanames all belong to the `cell` category, so that the DDLm datanames are distinct from both the DDL2 and DDL1 datanames because the period occurs in a different position.
+On balance, the proliferation of child keys and harmonisation with DDL2 is considered to outweigh the concision of the dREL expressions.
+Therefore, it is proposed that the current cif_core is altered so that all the `cell_` datanames return to a single `cell` category.
+Note that this does not include the `cell_measurement` and `cell_measurement_reflns` categories, which is clearly separate.

 ### dREL